sirzur/DJA0230TLS/ROOT.md

 At the end of this you will want to setup a static IP address.
 I'll return to this in the section **Getting Unstuck** (towards the end).

-### Caveat
+### Caveats

+#### Do not use LTS

+You do not want to use LTS.
+You won't be using it long term, so LTS isn't needed, and, due to a second issue, you'll want to go unstable anyway.
+Going from LTS to unstable is possible, it's just annoying.

+#### Unstable

-**Note**: Due to a `coreutils` issue with Ubuntu stable you're going to have go into the wild and fun area of *unstable*.
+Due to a `coreutils` issue with Ubuntu stable you're going to have go into the wild and fun area of *unstable*.
 [This is touched on here](https://help.ubuntu.com/lts/serverguide/installing-upgrading.html), but the basic gist of it is this:  Install Ubuntu, and then run this:

 ```bash
 sudo do-release-upgrade -d